Dysfunctional Family – Roles, Signs & Characteristics

-If for many generations there has been a history of family dysfunction, and the parent’s dynamics with their own parents is also dysfunctional, then the cycle remains unbroken.
+If, for many generations, there has been a history of family dysfunction, and at least one parent’s dynamics with their own parents is also dysfunctional, then the cycle remains unbroken.
 All the family members exhibit characteristics of someone raised in a dysfunctional family.

-A history of violence – either physical, emotional or sexual, in the prior generation leads to fear, destructive behaviour and violence between the parents and towards the children.
+A history of violence – either physical, emotional, or sexual – leads to fear, destructive behaviour, and violence between the parents and towards the children.

-If a family has strong religious beliefs with no room for conversation or debate or explanations it can lead to parents trying to enforce the same set of beliefs on their children.
-Parents might become strict without reason and purely on the basis of their fundamental opinion, and this can lead to dysfunctionality.
+If a family has strong religious beliefs, with no room for conversation, debate, or explanations, it can lead to the parents trying to enforce the same set of beliefs on their children.
+Parents might become strict without reason or purely on the basis of their fundamental opinion, and this can lead to dysfunctionality.

-Signs Which Indicate that You were Raised in a Dysfunctional Family
+Signs You Were Raised in a Dysfunctional Family

-Often it may become difficult to deduce if you come from a dysfunctional family, but here are some signs you can check for the same:
+Often, it may become difficult to deduce if you come from a dysfunctional family, but here are some signs of a dysfunctional family for you:

 If you find yourself constantly trying to say yes to people and do anything in your power to please them, then it could be a sign that you are from a dysfunctional family.
-If you are nice for the sake of being nice and sacrifice personal needs to make others happy, that may be a sign.
-It is because as a child you might have been made to believe that you will be abandoned.
+If you are nice for the sake of being nice, and sacrifice personal needs to make others happy, it may be a sign.
+This is because as a child, you might have been made to believe that you will be abandoned.